Running Git Pull, Commit, Push Without Re-authenticating (SSH, Credential)

 ssh-rsa AAAA124123QABAAACAQCbKx1YXw8bUIWUb39eLkm7+AMVT92PhMCo...

-From this point onward, Pull/Commit/Push run without authentication prompts.
+From this point onward, pull, commit, and push run without authentication prompts.

-- Apply one of the methods below and authenticate once with your ID and password (or token); subsequent Pull/Commit/Push operations run without re-authentication.
+Run these commands from inside any Git repository on your development machine.
+Authenticate once with your ID and password (or token); subsequent operations run without re-authentication.

 3-1.
 Permanent storage